PushpMicrosoft123/Cosmos-Migration/README.md

    # Dependencies
    - Azure CLI (used in exportToCosmos.ps1 script to delete target container)
    - PowerShell V7.x to run the scripts

+   # Limitations:
+   - Currently supported only Cosmos Document DB for SQL API.

    # Author
    Pushpdeep Gupta (pushpdeepamity@gmail.com)